Know Before You Go: How to Hike Mount Nyiragongo, an Active Volcano

 8: Moderate Your Expectations

-Unfortunately, Mother Nature is unpredictable and many hikers have turned away from Mount Nyiragongo disappointed with the lack of lava lake views.
-On our hike, visitors just the day before were barely able to see the red lava, whereas the volcano was entirely clear for our journey.
-Know that these views are not guaranteed and unfortunately require a bit of luck.
+Unfortunately, Mother Nature is unpredictable, and many hikers have turned away from Mount Nyiragongo, disappointed with the lack of lava lake views.
+On our hike, visitors just the day before could barely see the red lava, whereas the volcano was entirely clear for our journey.
+Keep in mind that you cannot guarantee these views; unfortunately, you must rely on a bit of luck to see them clearly.

 9: Don’t Lean Over

 No, really.
-All of the park rangers told gruesome stories of tourists plummeting to their deaths trying to get a closer glimpse of the mesmerizing lava lake.
-Instead, keep a safe distance and follow the ranger’s instructions carefully.
-Enjoy Mount Nyiragongo from a safe distance, which will still allow you to take all the photographs and bask in the red volcanic glow.
+All of the Park rangers told gruesome stories of tourists plummeting to their deaths trying to get a closer glimpse of the mesmerising lava lake.
+Instead, keep a safe distance and follow the Ranger’s instructions carefully.
+Enjoy Mount Nyiragongo from a safe distance, while still allowing you to take photographs and bask in the red volcanic glow.

 10: Get Ready for One of the World’s Most Impressive Views